2Lazy2BeOriginal/LaysChips/README.md

 12. After the program is done, you have to manually delete all the code in the code.txt

 if you set GetCode to True and EnterCode to False then the codes will appear at the console.log at the bottom screen.
 Click the Main.py tab to see it.
 Copy and paste the codes to a random text document to give to someone or save it

+if you encounter into an error where they can not find codes.txt or names.JSON then u must show the directory. so text = open('codes.txt') becomes text = open(r'C:\path\to\your\code.txt') and same with name except it will be names = json.loads(open(r'C:\path\to\your\names.json').read()) *hint you can copy and paste the C:/Users.../main.py and paste it and replace main.py with whatever text doc u need. remember to replace every / with \

   if you have questions dm 2Lazy2BeOriginal#4095